dwalend/ev3dev-lang-scala/Ev3LangScalaLessons/Outline.md

     A story about a robot needs `object Robot`
     And the robot should have some things and do some things println()
-    JarRunner - cryptic version
+    JarRunner - cryptic version (Cryptic)
     Drive around a bit
     Always stop
-    (Wheels and tires)
     (Analyze missions)
+    (Fixed attachments)
-3 Your own methods
+3 Your own methods, with Motors and Tachometry
     Do what you intend - tell your story
-    Wheel diameter
-    Go forward a fixed distances
+        Defining new methods with def
+    Motor as a sensor
+        Display that on the LCD
+    Programming a motor
+        The minimal set of options
         Different ways to stop
+    Geometry of Tank Drive
+        Go forward a fixed distances - Degrees to straight-line distance traveled via Wheel diameter Degrees to distance pivoted - Turning radius Driving in an arc
+    Forward-to-Reverse - backlash
+    More motor programming settings (Cryptic)
+    (Wheels and tires)
-    (Fixed attachments)
+    (Motorized attachments)
     (Pick key missions and sketch sorties)
 4 A Menu of Methods
     The LCD
+    The LEDs
+    Sound
     Lists of things
-    Display even more - time and battery
+    Menu of LED lights
     Reload!
+(Cryptic)
-    (Motorized attachments)
+    (Collision-powered attachments)
     (Assign key missions to sorties)
     (Deconstruct robot rough-out)
+5 Timing and Interrupting
+    Display even more - time and battery
+    Concurrent code (Cryptic)
+        volatile vars
+        synchronized
+        This is terrible, but works OK
+        Other options
+    One thread can stop another
+    Interrupting the time loop
+    (Attachment sockets)
+    (Equipment)
+    (Mechanical attachments and equipment)
-4 Sensors
+7 Sensors
+    Display sensor values on the LCD
-    Go forward to black
+    Go forward to black line
     Calibrating sensors
+        Color sensor
+        Watch the Earth turn with a gyroscope (Set up in advance) Gyroscope (Cryptic)
-    Gyro turn
+    Gyro pivot
-    More on the LCD
-    (Mechanical attachments)
+    Ultrasonic
+    All the sensor modes (Cryptic)
     (Rough routes for sorties)
+    (Sensor placement)
-5 Higher-order methods and Feedback
+8 Higher-order methods and Feedback
     Go forward until X
     Feedback
     Gyro turn - a more general form
     (Plan routes for sorties)
-    (Main attachments)
+    (Build main motorized attachments)
-6 Analyzing a Feedback Loop
+9 Analyzing a Feedback Loop
     Sensors, motors, and timing
     The JVM is weird...
 Warm up!
+(Cryptic)
     Feedback loop - general form
     (Perform Key Missions)
-7 Bringing it Together
+10 Your own feedback loops
+    Proportional control
     Gyro drive straight
     General drive straight
+    Line following
+    Predictive control
-    Hybrid line following
+    Gyro-assisted line following
+    Gyro arc drive with predictive control
-8 Moves, Sorties, and Everything
+11 Moves, Waypoints, Sorties, and Everything
-9 Telling the Story
+12 Telling the Story